storyprotocol/documentation/docs/Developers/python-sdk/mint-a-license-token-python.md

 ---
-title: Mint a License Token in Python
+title: Mint a License Token
-excerpt: ''
+excerpt: Learn how to mint a License Token from an IP Asset in Python.
 deprecated: false
 hidden: true
 metadata: